harness/developer-hub/tutorials/security-tests/build-scan-push-sto-only.md

    1. Enter a **Stage Name**.

    2. Disable **Clone Codebase**.
-You will add a Run step to download the codebase later.
+You will add a Run step to clone the codebase later.

 4. In the Pipeline Editor, go to **Overview** and add the following shared path: